-Lynn Canal is an inlet into mainland of southeast Alaska.
-It not an artificial canal and runs about 140 km (90 ml) from the inlets of Chilkat River south to Stephens Passage and Chatham Strait.
+Lynn Canal is a inland waterway in southeast Alaska, running 140 km (90 ml) from Chilkat River south to Stephens Passage and Chatham Strait.

-- At more than 610 m (2,000 ft) in depth, Lynn Canal is North America's deepest fjord (outside Greenland) as well as one of the longest and deepest in the world.
-The northern part of it braids into the respective Chilkoot, Chilkat and Taiya Inlets.
+- Over 610 m (2000 ft) in depth, Lynn Canal is North America's deepest fjord (outside Greenland) as well as one of world's longest and deepest.
+Its northern part braids into Chilkoot, Chilkat and Taiya Inlets.

-- The location of Lynn Canal as penetrating waterway into interior links Skagway and Haines, Alaska with Juneau and the rest of Inside Passage thus making it a major route for cruise ships, ferries and shipping.
+- Penetrating into Alaska's interior, Lynn Canal links Skagway and Haines with Juneau and the rest of Inside Passage, thus making it a major route for cruise ships, ferries and cargo ships.

-- During the Klondike Gold Rush Lynn Canal was a major route to boom towns Deya and Skagway and thence to Klondike gold fields.
-The worst in Pacific Northwest's history maritime disaster occurred here during October 1918, when S.S.
-Princess Sophia, southbound from Skagway, grounded on Vanderbilt Reef and sank, losing all 343 passengers and crew.
+- During Klondike Gold Rush, Lynn Canal was a major route to Deya and Skagway and the Klondike gold fields.
+The worst in Pacific Northwest's history maritime disaster occurred here in October 1918, when SS Princess Sophia (coastal passenger liner) southbound from Skagway grounded on Vanderbilt Reef and sank, killing all its 343 passengers and crew.

-- Following the gold rush and the foundation of White Pass and Yukon Route railroad freight from Yukon Territory was transported along the railroad to Skagway and its port and then shipped via Lynn Canal.
-However, during the 1970s and 1980s freight fell down as mining activity decreased in the interior and now very little freight is shipped in Lynn Canal.
+- Following the gold rush and the opening of White Pass and Yukon Route, rail freight from Yukon was transported along the railway to Port Skagway, then shipped via Lynn Canal.
+However, during the 1970s-1980s rail freight traffic decreased with the mining activity and now very little cargo is shipped via Lynn Canal.

 - Transportation in the canal is currently ensured by Alaska Marine Highway ferries.
-A few other entrepreneurial ferries and water taxis are available, but AMHS is the most frequently used.
-Lynn Canal Highway is a project of uncertain future.
+A few other passenger ferries and water taxis are available, but AMHS boats are the most frequently used.

 The Lynn Canal cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Lynn Canal, Alaska.